Religious Education

 Our Intent for Our Religion and World Views Curriculum

-Our RE curriculum is designed to meet the content requirements of the agreed syllabus and many of our lessons are also used in other CWAC schools.
+We follow the Cheshire West and Chester Agreed Syllabus.
+Some of the relevant documents can be found attached.
+All other guidance is freely available.
+Click here.
+It is designed to meet the content requirements of the agreed syllabus and many of our lessons are also used in other CWAC schools.
 There is a set amount of time specified in the agreed syllabus for each religion.

 Our Implementation for Our Religion and World Views Curriculum